Modules

 In practice, modules are often used to define data abstractions using information hiding to safeguard its internal state.

-Modules are more powerful than the static local variables of C, since modules spread state among several subroutines, not just one.
+Modules are more powerful than the static local variables of C, since modules spread state among several functions, not just one.

 Here's the pseudocode for a data abstraction in the module-as-object style.
-It represents a single dictionary object only:
+It represents a single dictionary object.
+Note how the module structure bundles the state and behavior together, and the import and export provide security through information hiding:

 /*